magnussanne/Chorazos/README.md

 If the user wishes to use the default parameters they can tick the box at the top of the window.
 The default values are the values we found to give the best solution with the most efficient runtime.
 Once the parameters have been decided the user can run the program.
 Once the program is run using advanced settings it is the same as using the simple settings.
 We have implemented measures into the program to make sure that the application is fully accessible while the search is being performed and it does not freeze on the user.
+The user is only allowed to run one search at a time.

+NOTE: The application is run from a jar file that is located in the SampleOutput folder, the path is "C:\Chorazos\Chorazos\SampleOutput".
+It can also be ran from run.java which is located at "C:\Chorazos\Chorazos\src\main\java\run.java"